Wargame: AirLand Battle: Campaigns

 Wargame: Airland Battle includes four campaigns that can be played alone or cooperatively with another player.
 The turn-based portions of all four campaigns take place on the same map depicting Northern Europe.

 Multiplayer

 Wargame: AirLand Battle is a primarily multiplayer game.
 There are several game modes to play.

 The majority of multiplayer games are skirmish battles, where players fight against other players and/or AI generated opponents with custom built decks.
 These battles vary in size, location, and style, adding to generally unique experience for each game.

 Reception

 Wargame: AirLand Battle has received generally positive reviews upon release, with a Metacritic score of 80/100.

 Sequel

-During August 2013 a sequel, Wargame: Red Dragon was announced.
+Wargame: Red Dragon was released in April 2014.
 It is set during the Cold War but after the original games, in East Asia.
 It introduces China, Japan, North Korea, South Korea, and the ANZAC (Australia and New Zealand) as new factions.
-The campaigns focuses around a Korea conflict during the 1980s.
+The campaign focuses around a Korea conflict during the 1980s.
 It introduces naval warfare to the Wargame series.
-Wargame: Red Dragon was released in April 2014.